distributed-system-analysis/pbench/docs/API/metadata.md

 ## Dataset metadata

 A dataset is referenced by a formal resource ID, and also has a resource name for convenience.
-The Pbench server also maintains metadata about each dataset, which can help with searching and analysis.
+The Pbench Server also maintains metadata about each dataset, which can help with searching and analysis.
 Some metadata is modifyable by an authenticated user, while other metadata is maintained internally by the server and can't be changed.
 Authenticated users can also add any additional metadata